Universality of a standard two-qubit gate by catalytic embedding: Results

-for all states $\ket\psi$, where $\ket{T} = \tfrac{1}{\sqrt{2}}\left(\ket0 + \tfrac{1+i}{\sqrt{2}}\ket1\right)$, showing that each of the three encodings satisfy condition \eqref{eq:catalytic} for a catalytic embedding.
-We then extend the encoding $\mathcal{E}$ in Fig.~\ref{fig:encoding} to a circuit $C$ by replacing each gate with its encoding (decomposing gates to $CV$, $V$, $S$, and $T$ gates by applying the equations in Fig.~\ref{fig:classical} and Fig.~\ref{fig:encoding} as necessary), yielding a new circuit $\Gamma_C$ with (up to) three auxiliary qubits (see Fig.~\ref{fig:example} for an example of encoding the $CS$ gate).
+The simulation algorithm then proceeds as follows, given a circuit $C$ formed using either of the strictly universal Clifford+Toffoli or Clifford$+T$: \begin{enumerate} \item Allocate three auxiliary qubits $\alpha$, $\beta$, and $\gamma$. \item Apply the equations in Fig.~\ref{fig:classical} and Fig.~\ref{fig:had} until all $CX$, $CCX$, and $H$ gates have been decomposed into $CV$, $V$, and $S$ gates. \item Apply the encodings in Fig.~\ref{fig:enc} until a circuit consisting of only $CV$ gates is obtained. \item If any auxiliary qubits are entirely unused (meaning no $CV$ gate is applied as either control or target to the qubit), remove them. \item Generate the resource states $\ket1$, $\ket-$, and $\ket{T}$ (see \ref{sub:injection}) and pass them to $\alpha$, $\beta$, and $\gamma$ respectively. \end{enumerate} Notice that the auxiliary $\ket{T}$-state is only necessary when simulating Clifford+$T$ circuits (since the auxiliary qubit $\gamma$ is only used when simulating $T$ gates); for Clifford+Toffoli, $\ket1$ and $\ket-$ suffice.

+Applying this algorithm results in a new circuit $\Gamma_C$ (see Fig.~\ref{fig:example} for an example of encoding the $CS$ gate).
 By \eqref{eq:catv}--\eqref{eq:catt}, the resulting circuit satisfies

-for all states $\ket\psi$, thus simulating $C$ when passing $\ket1$ to the auxiliary qubit $\alpha$, $\ket-$ to $\beta$, and $\ket{T}$ to $\gamma$ (we show later how these states can be fabricated using only $CV$ gates, computational basis states, and measurement).
-In other words, $\Gamma_C$ encodes $C$ using a constant overhead of up to $3$ additional qubits and up to $9$ native gates per gate in the circuit (see also Table \ref{tab:cost}).
-Further, since this works for any circuit $C$ formed using either of the strictly universal Clifford+Toffoli or Clifford$+T$ gate sets, and the encoding can be done solely using the $CV$ gate, it follows that the $CV$ gate is computationally universal.
+for all states $\ket\psi$, verifying correctness of the algorithm.
+As such, $\Gamma_C$ simulates $C$ with constant additive overhead in qubit count of up to $3$ additional qubits, and constant multiplicative overhead of up to $9$ native gates per gate in the circuit (see also Table \ref{tab:cost}).

-While the embedding formally always uses an auxiliary system of three qubits, any auxiliary qubit that is entirely unused (in that no $CV$ gate is applied with that qubit as either control or target) can be safely omitted.
-For example, Fig.~\ref{fig:example} shows the $CV$ circuit encoding the $CS$ gate: this encoding does not use the auxiliary qubit $\gamma$ at all, so this has been omitted.

-\textit{Other gate sets}---Clifford+Toffoli and Clifford+$T$ are not the only universal gate sets that can be simulated this way: indeed, a perhaps more obvious, though less used, universal gate set is Clifford+$CV$, which is simulable using \eqref{eq:catv}--\eqref{eq:cats}.
-Applying the identity in Fig~\ref{fig:cs} shows that the $CS$ gate is similarly available, enabling simulation of Clifford+$CS$ and Kitaev's universal gate set $\{H,CS\}$~\cite{kitaev1997quantum}.
-Finally, the $CH$ gate additionally requires \eqref{eq:catt} to correct for a global phase difference that becomes relative in the controlled case.
+Clifford+Toffoli and Clifford+$T$ are not the only universal gate sets that can be simulated this way.
+Extending the second step in the algorithm with the equations in Fig.~\ref{fig:cs} and Fig.~\ref{fig:ch} allows the simulation of circuits formed using the universal Clifford+$CS$, Clifford+$CH$, and $\{H,CS\}$~\cite{kitaev1997quantum} gate sets.